 Marta’s Musings (Jig)

 A beautiful jig by Marty Fahey.
-For Lá na Cruite | Harp Day 2023, Marty and I collaborated on a blog post sharing the amazing story that we uncovered - a project that led him to compose this tune.
+Marty and I collaborated on a blog post sharing the amazing story that we uncovered - a project that led him to compose this tune.
 Marty writes,

 As this tune started to emerge, I had two reactions to it: 1) that it had an understated lyricism/ happiness about it and 2) that I imagined the resonance of harp playing as a way to showcase it the best.
 Having arrived at those conclusions, it was only natural to dedicate it to Marta who had, over the past couple of years, helped me with a couple of musical videos and was also my "fellow detective" in getting to the bottom of a mystery that prevailed on one of the more important "harping" paintings in the canon of Irish art, James Christopher Timbrell's, Carolan, The Irish Bard, c 1843-1844.
 Thank you, Marty!